samsh444/playwright-js-automation-framework/README.md

 ```
 playwright-js-automation-framework/
+├── .claude/                 # Claude Code agents and slash commands
+├── agents/                  # Documentation for this repo's AI agents
+├── pages/                   # Page Object Model classes (one per app page/component)
 ├── tests/                   # All test spec files
+│   ├── framework/           # Core, reusable framework tests
+│   └── practice/            # Tutorial and exercise tests for learning locators/features
+├── playwright-report/       # Generated HTML test reports (git-ignored)
+├── test-results/            # Generated test run artifacts (git-ignored)
 ├── playwright.config.js     # Playwright configuration (browsers, timeouts, etc.)
 ├── package.json             # Project dependencies and metadata
 └── .gitignore                # Files/folders excluded from version control
 ```

+## AI Agents

+This repo includes a small set of Claude Code agents for repetitive framework tasks — starting with a test-documentation agent that adds consistent, polished comments to test files on request.
+See [`agents/README.md`](agents/README.md) for details on what's available and how to run them.

 ## Notes

 - Browser projects configured: **Chromium**, **Firefox**, **WebKit** (Safari's engine)
-- This personal project is under active development — structure and conventions will evolve as Page Object Model, API testing, and database validation are introduced.
+- This project is under active development — structure and conventions will continue to evolve as Page Object Model architecture, API testing, and data validation are introduced.